ashemery/Anti-Forensics/README.md

 ## Do you have any cool Anti-Forensic ideas to share? #DFIR #DigitalForensics
 https://twitter.com/binaryz0ne/status/1618828773268520961

-## Data, Web, and Application Level
+## Data, Web, and Application Related
-- File Formats Manupilation: PDF, ZIP, DOCX, RAR, 7zip, etc
+- File Formats Manupilation:
+-- PDF: modify the structure of the file to hide objects -- ZIP: modify the structure of the file to hide other data/files -- DOCX: extract and hide other content within the structure, all you need to do is change them to .xml -- RAR, 7zip: modify their structures to hold/hide other data -- etc
 - Data Hiding
 - Steganography
+-- LSB
 - Encryption
+-- EFS, Bit Locker, GnuPG, AES
+-- TreuCrypt, VeraCrypt, etc
+-- Others
 "Encrypt all the things"
 @rwx_08, https://twitter.com/rwx_08/status/1618904019816292355
 - "If you're using a web shell, disable IIS logging via appcmd"